Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Methods

+see Appendix~\ref{AppA} for details.
 In this way, we arrive at a minimal optomechanical model that enables a range of genuine nonclassical phenomena, such as photon blockade and the generation of nonclassical mechanical states.
-Note that the above derivation, which provides an intuitive picture of the optical-mode hybridization, neglects the dissipative optomechanical couplings between the optical and mechanical modes.
-Such contributions can be incorporated into the master equation by introducing \emph{position-dependent decay rates} for the optical modes.
-In Sec.~\ref{SecDissipative}, we will show that, within the parameter regimes considered in this paper, the dissipative optomechanical couplings have a negligible effect on the system dynamics.